The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Blue Mosque in Kazan/Russia

 Religions typically reach out to the poor and disadvantaged.
-In Germany, the US, and Ireland, for example, religious organizations provide social services.
-They run hospitals, senior citizen homes, kindergardens, and social centers.
+In Germany, the US, and Ireland, for example, religious organizations provide social services such as hospitals, senior citizen homes, kindergartens, and social centers.
 In many countries, religious charities also run soup kitchens, charity stores, rehabilitation centers, homeless hostels, and overnight warming stations.
-In developing countries, they are often at forefront in the fight against poverty, warfare, famines, or epidemics — often under the most adversarial circumstances.
-In some places, where the state is not rich enough, not powerful enough, or entirely absent, religious charities are the only ones that provide such services.
+In developing countries, they are often at the forefront of the fight against poverty, warfare, famines, or epidemics — often under the most adversarial of circumstances.
+In some places, where the state is either not sufficiently wealthy or powerful or entirely absent, religious charities are often the only organizations that provide such services.
 The people who work in these charities draw their strength also from their faith.

 With such services, religion makes a material contribution to the welfare of society.